sarabellei/cling/docs/chapters/grammar.rst

    .dynamicExtensions

-Turns on cling's dynamic extensions.
+Turns on Cling's dynamic extensions.
 This in turn enables the dynamic lookup and the late resolving of the identifier.
-With that option cling tries to heal the compile-time failed lookups at runtime.
+With that option Cling tries to heal the compile-time failed lookups at runtime.